French press / Cafetière

 - 250g water per person

 Turn on the kettle, weigh and grind the coffee.
-When using a light to medium roasted coffee, you can let the kettle reach 100℃.
-However, darker roasted coffee might over-extract and taste bitter with boiling water.
-We find that our coffees all taste great at 100℃.
+When using a light to medium roasted coffee (such as ours) you can let the kettle reach 100℃.
+With darker roasted coffees, you might want to lower the temperature to 95℃ or 90℃ to reduce bitterness.

 Place the French press on the scale, add the ground coffee then tare the scale.
 Pour the hot water to the desired weight, set a 4 minutes timer.
 Keep the plunger aside for now.